How to Lose Friends & Alienate People (film): Cast

-Due to the subject matter of the film, a number of well known faces appear in archive footage, including Ricky Gervais, Kate Winslet, and Daniel Craig.
+Several other high-profile celebrities appear via archive footage, including Ricky Gervais, Kate Winslet and Daniel Craig.

 Production

 How to Lose Friends & Alienate People is an independent film, and was described as "a testosterone-laced Devil Wears Prada."
 The film was produced by Number 9 Films.

 In 2006, Simon Pegg was announced as the lead, Kirsten Dunst was revealed to appear in the film in late April 2007, and in May 2007, Jeff Bridges and Gillian Anderson were added.
 Toby Young, who wrote the memoir, was banned from the set at the request of Kirsten Dunst after she overheard him providing feedback to a producer on her performance in a particular scene.
 He does appear in the film though, with a brief cameo in the background of a party scene.

-Metro Station's song "Shake It" and Phantom Planet's song "Do The Panic" were used in the trailer.

 Reception

 Box office

 How to Lose Friends & Alienate People opened as one of the United Kingdom's number one films at the box office, taking the equivalent of US$7,055,425 during its run there.
 It took US$2,927,210 in Russia and US$1,963,356 in Australia.
 In the United States and Canada, the film grossed just US$2,778,242.

 The total worldwide gross was about US$19 million, 40% less than the production budget.